adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 ### Resetting the sample data

-To reset the sample catalog data in your ACO instance, run the following script to delete the Carvelo catalog data loaded by the `index.js` ingestion script.
+To reset the sample catalog data in your Commerce Optimizer instance, run the following script to delete the Carvelo catalog data loaded by the `index.js` ingestion script.

  ```shell
  node reset.js